 Three.
 Maximizing productivity requires secure, longterm, committed investment, in education, training, research and development, in the tools and machinery of industry, and in the nations infrastructure.

-But its possible.
 And its all do-able.
+Right now.

 Britain has always been in the forefront of political reform,